How to Attract and Retain Sponsors and Partners

 Who is this workshop NOT suitable for?

-This workshop is not relevant for people who are hitting their sponsorship targets and satisfied with their performance and results.
-This workshop is for motivated individuals who are willing to invest their time to implement the workshop materials so that they can experience results and measure their improvements.
+This workshop is not relevant for people who are satisfied with their performance and results.
+This workshop is for motivated individuals who are willing to invest their time to implement the workshop materials so that they can experience greater results and measure their improvements.

 How advanced is this workshop?